Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 Oktober 2024 23.30.36 UTC
+- WIB: Senin, 28 Oktober 2024 00.23.56 UTC
-- WITA: Senin, 28 Oktober 2024 00.30.36 UTC
+- WITA: Senin, 28 Oktober 2024 01.23.56 UTC
-- WIT: Senin, 28 Oktober 2024 01.30.36 UTC
+- WIT: Senin, 28 Oktober 2024 02.23.56 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: success
+Kategori: friendship